-Measuring ROI and understanding B2B marketing benchmarks are some of the biggest challenges we've heard from marketers looking to setup marketing goals and optimize budgets.
+Measuring Marketing ROI and understanding B2B marketing benchmarks are some of the biggest challenges we've heard from marketers looking to setup marketing goals and optimize budgets.

-For example, do you know much every dollar you spend in marketing brings back in return?
+For example, do you know how much every dollar you spend in marketing brings back in return?
 Or what the average CPA (cost per action) is for your B2B Facebook Ads when setting your ad budgets?

-To help you create more effective B2B KPIs, and see how your marketing metrics stack against others in the B2B industry, we've gathered a list of key marketing benchmarks across top B2B channels.
+To help you create more effective B2B marketing KPIs, and see how your marketing metrics stack against others in the B2B industry, we've gathered a list of key marketing benchmarks across top B2B channels.

 Where possible, we've highlighted B2B ROI metrics 📊.
 So if it's your first time trying out a new channel without historical data, you'll have better guidelines for setting up realistic KPIs and ensuring you're not burning through your investments.

 Below you'll find:

 In simple terms, your marketing ROI (Return on Investment) tells you how much revenue you made compared to how much marketing budget you spent.

 For example, Neil Patel has seen a 13.11x ROI on Google Ads.
 This means for every $1 he spends on Google Ads, he gets $13.11 back in revenue.

 The most basic formula used for calculating marketing ROI is: